Volunteer with us

 - Trained volunteer roles on National Helpline:

-- Trained volunteers provide crisis counselling on the National Helpline 1800 77 88888 outside of office hours, at weekends and on public holidays.
-Their commitment means that whenever someone calls the Helpline, a trained telephone counsellor is ready to listen, support and to provide information.
+- Trained volunteers provide crisis counselling on the National Helpline 1800 77 88888 and on the webchat support service outside of office hours, at weekends and on public holidays.
+Their commitment means that whenever someone calls the Helpline or accesses webchat, a trained telephone counsellor is ready to listen, support and to provide information.

 - Trained volunteer accompaniment roles:

 - Trained volunteers also provide support to survivors who attend the Sexual Assault Treatment Unit at the Rotunda Hospital for medical and forensic examinations.

 - With experience and additional training, volunteers can accompany survivors to Garda stations when reporting, or to court.